lodegaard/fagdag-openssl-ca/Readme.md

        |  Client   |
        +-----------+

-You need to have openssl installed, since we will be using it to do all the work.
+You need to have openssl version 3 installed, since we will be using it to do all the work.

 There is overlap in almost all functions of the openssl commands.
 We will for the most par use `req` and `ca` to do everything.